daffainfo/ctf-writeup/KnightCTF 2023/Encode Mania/README.md

 > Encoding random stuffs is so cool!
 I just want to encode it over and over and over again ...

 ## About the Challenge
-We have been given a python script to encrypt the flag and the encrypted file.
+We were given a python script to encrypt the flag and the encrypted file.
 And if we open the script, the script will be look like this

 ```python
 import base64